BALI VISA & TRAVEL REGULATIONS 2022

 1. Visa on Arrival - 30 days

 Are you traveling to Bali for your Holiday?
 And staying less than 30 days?
-You can buy a Visa on Arrival (VOA) at the airport in Bali for 35 USD.
+You can buy a Visa on Arrival (VOA) online before departure here or at the airport in Bali for 35 USD.
 You can pay in cash (rupiah, usd, ausd or euro) or with creditcard.
 You’ll get a small ticket that they will insert into you passport, and before picking up your luggage, the immigration officer at the counter will stamp your passport.
 Within 30 days you will need to leave the country - it is a single entry visa, so you can use it once.
 If you plan on staying longer, check the visa options below.
 If you overstay on a 30 days Visa on Arrival you’ll need to pay 1 million Rupiah (about 70 usd) fine per day.

 2. Visa on Arrival - 60 days